 Off the back of a year when health has hogged the headlines, Australian diners’ growing focus on wellbeing looks set to continue.
 Whether it’s flexitarianism, intermittent fasting or the popularity of plant-based protein, the opportunity for restaurants to test the market and have an innovative agenda will help restaurants win customer loyalty.
 A deep understanding of your guests remains key to driving loyalty, whether it is understanding their dietary preferences, how much they spend or even their favourite dish, wine or table.
 Using data and insights to understand customer behaviour, whether that be spend or ordering habits, and effectively tapping into this information to market to your diners, will be more valuable than ever in keeping guests engaged and coming back through the door.

 Over the last year there’s been an increased sense of urgency for many restaurateurs to adopt tech solutions to navigate a quickly changing space.
-With 2021 seeing a rise in partner solutions that prioritise safety and delivery, this trend will continue into the new year and see reservations, marketing and point of sale integration as key focuses for tech savvy restaurants.
-Whether it’s an online waitlist to manage capacity, or running a pre-paid experience to minimise cancellations and no-shows, having the right partner and product in place can help make the most of the momentum heading into 2022.
+With the last couple of years seeing a rise in partner solutions that prioritise safety and delivery, this trend will continue into the new year and see reservations, marketing and point of sale integration as key focuses for tech savvy restaurants.
+Whether it’s an online waitlist to manage capacity, or running a pre-paid experience to minimise cancellations and no-shows, having the right partner and product in place can help make the most of the momentum heading into 2023.